As an Amazon Associate we earn from qualifying purchases.

 Roasted artichokes are a common appetizer of seasoned artichokes cooked with dry heat in the oven.
 Roasted artichokes are often served with an emulsion based dip such as mayonnaise or aioli.

 Preparing an artichoke is plenty of work.
-So when we developed this roasted artichoke recipe, we wanted to keep it really simple.
+So when I developed this roasted artichoke recipe, I wanted to keep it really simple.

 What Makes a Good Roasted Artichoke

 The best roasted artichokes have soft well seasoned flesh and maintain their green color.
 If the color drains out and the artichoke is grey then it is likely overcooked.

 The biggest challenge with roasted artichoke is the prep work.
 Removing the spines can be pretty tedious to do, especially if you do not have kitchen shears or a good pair of scissors.
 Additionally, many artichoke novices may not realize the core (choke) must also be removed.
 Artichokes are VERY fibrous plants and the core and old leaves are basically inedible.

 Be methodical and follow these instructions to prep your artichoke: